aeturnus/dkstr/README.md

 run the command with no other arguments to see a printout of the arguments.

+`put_map`: places a map file's weights into BRAM `dump_map`: prints out a map file as a hex dump.
+You can use to as an input for the Icarus Verilog simulation in `app/source`.
-`put_map`: places a map file's weights into BRAM `put_path`: places a path's information into BRAM (no start coordinates at the beginning) `print_path`: prints the path information in a visual manner.
+`put_path`: places a path's information into BRAM (no start coordinates at the beginning) `print_path`: prints the path information in a visual manner.
 An example is under `app/maps/test1.path` `play`: runs a pathfinding algorithm for a given map, with a selectable SW or HW implementation.
 An example map is provided under `app/maps/test1.map`.